Health Through Feng Sui

 Myths surrounding Feng Shui

-Myth #2 – Feng Shui is everything : Feng Shui is used exclusively for decoration of premises, for car design, key fobs, nails and other things, it has nothing to do with it.
+Myth #2 – Feng Shui is everything: Feng Shui is used exclusively for decoration of premises, for car design, key fobs, nails, and other things, it has nothing to do with it.
 Therefore, if you are assured that a Chinese knot of red thread on a bunch of keys will bring you luck in business or love, you should not believe it.
-But, as an decor addition, such an accessory is quite useful.
+But, as a decor addition, such an accessory is quite useful.

-Myth #3 – To get rich, you need to buy a money plant : Despite its eloquent name, the plant will not make its owner millionaire.
-Of course, the presence of such a tree in your home will attract lively, favorable energy, and improve the micro climate in the house, but waiting for a miracle from sitting on the couch is useless.
+Myth #3 – To get rich, you need to buy a money plant: Despite its eloquent name, the plant will not make its owner a millionaire.
+Of course, the presence of such a tree in your home will attract lively, favorable energy, and improve the microclimate in the house, but waiting for a miracle from sitting on the couch is useless.

-Myth #9 – The elusive love sector : Feng shui cannot create love; it can only create opportunities.
-There are, however, types of Qi that can help you become a more pleasant, likeable and attractive person to others.
+Myth #9 – The elusive love sector: Feng shui cannot create love; it can only create opportunities.
+There are, however, types of Qi that can help you become a more pleasant, likable, and attractive person to others.

-Myth #15 – Feng Shui can be learned within few days : To reach even a basic level of proficiency takes several years of serious study of materials from an authentic source.
+Myth #15 – Feng Shui can be learned within a few days: To reach even a basic level of proficiency takes several years of serious study of materials from an authentic source.
 To reach a high level of skill takes many years of dedicated study and practice.

-Myth #16 – Feng Shui is about positioning symbolic cures and charms around your home : Feng Shui remedies consists of external features like alterations to fences, even a degree or two of difference in the angle of a front door can change the energy of the building. some rooms have energy suited to studying, some to sleeping and some rooms should be avoided!
+Myth #16 – Feng Shui is about positioning symbolic cures and charms around your home: Feng Shui remedies consist of external features like alterations to fences, even a degree or two of difference in the angle of a front door can change the energy of the building. some rooms have energy suited to studying, some to sleeping and some rooms should be avoided!
 Use of colors and natural materials to balance energies.